Posted by wilde on June 28th, 2007 — Posted in Animal, Vegetable

 Clusters of the black raspberries are plentiful this year.

-It’s like a dream come true to have wild raspberries growing on our property.
+It’s like a dream come true to have wild raspberries and blackberries growing on our property.
 I have fond memories of collecting them at camp as a child.
 Knowing that berries are a great health food makes me enjoy them even more as an adult.

 Native plants blooming along our lane include pokeweed, spotted touch-me-not, enchanter’s nightshade and elderberry.